 If the misrepresentation constitutes a warranty (that is, it is a non-essential and subsidiary term of the contract), then the misled party is not entitled to terminate the contract, but they are entitled to damages for the loss suffered as a result of the breach of that warranty.

 Under the common law and equitable principles, there are three types of misrepresentation:

 To prove fraud, it is necessary to show that the person making the statement knew it was false, had no belief in its truth, or knew it might be false and recklessly went ahead and made it anyway, not caring whether it was true or false.
 This is a subjective test; if the person who made the representation honestly believed that the representation was true, no matter how unreasonable, negligent or silly, then that person has not made a fraudulent misrepresentation.
 Accordingly, it is very difficult to prove fraud.

-However, once fraud is proven, the misled party can rescind the contract if they were induced to enter into the contract due to such fraud, or sue for damages for deceit, or both.
-It may be possible to recover damages for loss caused by the fraud even where the loss was unforeseeable.
+However, once fraud is proven, the misled party can rescind the contract if they were induced to enter into the contract due to such fraud or sue for damages for deceit.
+It may be possible to recover damages for the loss caused by the fraud even where the loss was unforeseeable.
 As set out above, the misled party may also be entitled to contractual remedies (e.g. damages/termination) if the fraudulent misrepresentation constituted a term of the contract.

 To prove negligent misrepresentation, it must be shown that:

 • the person making the representation owed a duty of care to the other party to ensure that any information they gave was true and reliable; and

 • the person breached that duty of care because the statement was misleading or false and made without due care; and

 • the misled party suffered loss or damage by relying on that misrepresentation, which was reasonably foreseeable and not too remote.